 - The turnover of in social rented housing is low in Midlothian compared to other areas.
-In order to meet the need for homeless accommodation a total of 446 lets would need to be available for homeless households.
-In 2019/20, 176 lets were made available for homeless households. - The supply of new affordable housing in recent years has not been sufficient enough to meet the need. - There were 935 open homeless cases as of 31 March 2020 - The availability of housing in the private rented sector may be declining and only supports a small proportion of households to alleviate homelessness. - Despite an ongoing new build programme and an increase in the proportion of allocations to homeless households, the length of time taken homeless households wait for permanent housing is the longest in Scotland.
-The length of time will not decrease for several years due to the backlog in homeless applications. - There are over 3,500 households on the Council's Housing List who are not homeless but many of these households also have important housing needs which should also be addressed. - Despite significant investment in new council-owned emergency accommodation Midlothian Council still use bed and breakfast accommodation for homeless households which is not good practice and it is expensive to provide.
+In order to meet the need for homeless accommodation a total of 446 lets would need to be available for homeless households annually.
+In 2019/20, 176 lets were made available for homeless households. - The supply of new affordable housing in recent years has not been sufficient enough to meet the need. - There were 821 open homeless cases as of 1 March 2021. - The availability of housing in the private rented sector may be declining and only supports a small proportion of households to alleviate homelessness. - Despite an ongoing new build programme and an increase in the proportion of allocations to homeless households, the length of time taken homeless households wait for permanent housing, and stay in temporary accommodation, is the longest in Scotland.
+The length of time will not decrease for several years due to the backlog in homeless applications. - There are 3,267 households on the Council's Housing List who are not homeless but many of these households also have important housing needs which should also be addressed.